spacebeam/research/site/content/waves.md

-Title: Waves of the past an indication of the future
+Title: Waves of the Past an indication of the Future
 Date: 2017-04-03 16:22
 Category: Chaos